myatmyintzuthin/AWS-SAA-Notes/Compute as a Service.md

 - Accelerated computing
 - Storage optimized

-By default, EC2 instances are placed in a network called default Amazon Virtual Private Cloud (Amazon PVC) which is a public and accessible by the internet.
+By default, EC2 instances are placed in a network called default Amazon Virtual Private Cloud (Amazon VPC) which is a public and accessible by the internet.

 When architecting any application for high availability, consider using at least two EC2 instances in two separate availability zones.